 It's fair to say this black-tailed rattlesnake is among the rarest ever seen in the area.

-Tim Cole, owner of Austin Reptile Service, got a bit of a surprise at the beginning of this week when he encountered a black-tailed rattlesnake in Travis County, the first to be documented in the area since 1953.
+Tim Cole, owner of Austin Reptile Service, got a bit of a surprise at the beginning of June, 2019 when he encountered a black-tailed rattlesnake in Travis County, the first to be documented in the area since 1953.

 The snake was found in a gated community near Lake Travis, just outside Austin in Central Texas.